hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/modules.html.md

 ## Install Modules

-CDKTF lets you use both public modules (on the [Terraform Registry](https://registry.terraform.io/)) and private modules in your application.
+CDKTF lets you use modules from the [Terraform Registry](https://registry.terraform.io/) and other sources like GitHub local, etc. in your application.
 For example, this TypeScript project has a `main.ts` file that defines AWS resources and uses the XX module:

 ```typescript
 **TODO**: Please add an example similar to the one that's currently on the providers.html page